Skip to main content

 Texas

-The Office of the Attorney General is required to create annual aggregate forfeiture reports from reports submitted by law enforcement, up to 70 percent goes to law enforcement
+The Office of the Attorney General must create annual aggregate forfeiture reports from reports submitted by law enforcement; Up to 70% goes to law enforcement

 Utah